microsoft/azure-iot-developer-kit/docs/getting-started.md

 > * [VS Code Arduino Extension](https://marketplace.visualstudio.com/VSCode) - Make VS Code perfect for Arduino development
 > * DevKit Board Package - Toolchains, libraries and min solutions for the DevKit
 > * ST-Link Utility - Essential utility and drivers

+VS Code for Arduino Extension relies on Arduino IDE to work.
+During Arduino IDE installation, you will be prompted to install relevant drivers:

+![][getting-started-driver]

+It normally takes a couple of minutes to finish all the installation depending on your Internet speed.
+Once installation finishes, you will see Visual Studio Code and Arduino shortcuts on your desktop.

+![][getting-started-icons]

 ### C. Provision Azure services